Deseret CWMU Antlerless Elk

 • We are offering a very informative shooting and gun training class (free of charge)

 • If you come to the shooting class, the hunt costs $525 (per hunter).
-This does not include a tip to your guide.
+This does not include a tip for your guide.

 • You must attend the shooting class and training to be guided at the $525 rate.